Welcome to Oracle PL SQL Tutorials. The objective of these tutorials is to provide an in-depth understanding of Oracle PL SQL.

 These SQL commands are used for providing security to database objects.
 These commands are GRANT and REVOKE.

 PL/SQL has the following advantages:

 -SQL is the standard database language and PL/SQL is strongly integrated with SQL.
 PL/SQL supports both static and dynamic SQL.
-Static SQL supports DML operations and transaction control from PL/SQL block.
-Dynamic SQL is SQL allows embedding DDL statements in PL/SQL blocks.
+Static SQL supports DML operations and transaction control from the PL/SQL block.
+Dynamic SQL is SQL that allows embedding DDL statements in PL/SQL blocks.

 -PL/SQL allows sending an entire block of statements to the database at one time.
 This reduces network traffic and provides high performance for the applications.

 -PL/SQL gives high productivity to programmers as it can query, transform, and update data in a database.

 -PL/SQL saves time on design and debugging by strong features, such as exception handling, encapsulation, data hiding, and object-oriented data types.

 -PL/SQL provides a high-security level.